mikemc26m/reading-notes/201/class3.md

 ## Learn JS

 ### Arrays.
 Operators and Expressions.
 Conditionals.
-Loops.
+Loops

 1. What `data types` can you store inside of an `Array`?